 1/2 cup sour cream

-3 cups cooked, shredded chicken (about 1 rotisserie chicken)
+3 cups cooked, shredded chicken (from roughly 1 rotisserie chicken)

 Melt the butter in a large Dutch oven or heavy skillet over medium heat.
 Add the onions, peppers, and jalapeño and cook until softened, 8 to 10 minutes.
 Add the tomatoes and green chiles, followed by the garlic, flour, chili powder, cumin, and salt.
 Stir until fragrant and starting to thicken, 1 to 2 minutes.